 Denning-vleis stew is flavoured with tamarind, bay leaves and spices to give a rich and exciting sweet/sour taste.
 It is traditionally made with lamb’s knuckles but you can use lamb chunks or even a roast leg would be perfect for a Sunday roast with a twist!
 The idea is for the tamarind to become dark and syrupy so feel free to add extra dashes of wine, chutneys or jam at the end.

-I gave this recipe a go for the first time last night and was pretty impressed with the outcome, it’s very easy to make but make an impressive dish to serve at a dinner party.
+It’s very easy to make but make an impressive dish to serve at a dinner party.

 2 tbsp olive oil

 2 tbsp flour (seasoned with paprika, salt, pepper, chilli)

 2 large onions, sliced thinly

 4 cloves garlic, crushed